darkwaterio/bob/README.md

-#Bob Mk1 - "Ides"
+#Bob the AUV

-This repository contains the hardware and firmware files for Mk1 of the Bob Float (codenamed "Ides").
+This repository contains the hardware and firmware files for the Bob Float.

+Verisons contained in this repository

+##Mk1

 This version was built for demonstration at the Big Bang Fair 2015 and is the first deployment of Bob.
 There are quite a few niggles to be fixed and updates that are planned for Bob based on the findings from this version, so it's not recommended that you spend much time with it - however, there will be a lot of cross-over of parts with the next version so you wouldn't need to rebuild everything for Mk2

+Mk1 can be found at https://github.com/darkwaterfoundation/bob/tree/mk1

+##Mk2

+This version had a few improvements to the code and bottom cap designs to attempt to fix a small leak discovered in the Mk1.
+This version was shown at Maker Faire UK and the Dublin Maker events

-Mk2 can be found at https://github.com/darkwaterfoundation/bob-mk2
+Mk2 can be found at https://github.com/darkwaterfoundation/bob/tree/mk2

+##Development

+The development branch contains the ongoing designs and work on Mk3 - This is a dramatic redesign and simplifcation.
+We've moved from using the Spark / Particle core / photon microcontrollers to a dual Arduino Pro Mini system and from Wifi to a longer range wireless communication system.

+The Development version can be found at https://github.com/darkwaterfoundation/bob/tree/development

-##Repository Layout
+##Repositories Layout

 - hardware - contains three directories
   - stl contains the 3D printed parts files